 I first met Carrie on a tour of Pioneer Valley Cohousing following the Northeast Cohousing Summit.
 A little later, she invited me to join her and five others to bring our dinner plates from the common house to her lovely space and eat together.

 Carrie rents a space in the cohousing community.
 She is an older college student who was accepted into the Ada Comstock Program at Smith College.
 At the time she was living in her own condominium on Bainbridge Island outside of Seattle, Washington.
 She put her belongings in storage, rented the condo and moved to Massachusetts for school.
+Cohousing is just one of many ways to share housing, but it provides many benefits.

 Getting the Word Out